Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Smart Contracts solve current world trust issues.
 - Smart Contracts bring unbrakable promises.
 - Bitcoin was the fisrt protocol to pick the Blockchain Technology and push it into mainstream.
+- Chainlink allows developers to develop **Hybrid Smart Contracts** that link the onchain and off-chain.
 -